Staining Concrete Floors – Aesthetic Solutions

 After all, stained concrete can enhance and beautify both exterior and interior concrete stain.
 Additionally, concrete staining can be a very cost-effective solution to other types of flooring.

-The age of slab and concrete conditions is significant for the successful acid staining process.
+The age of slab and concrete conditions are important for the successful acid staining process.
 Keep these questions in mind when determining whether your slab is a good candidate for acid staining.
 The concrete slab must be free of dirt, oils, paint, drywall mud, debris, adhesive, or sealers.
 Otherwise, Acid stain cannot react properly with the concrete if these conditions are present.

 The slab should not have any waterproofing additives, cleaned with heavy tri-sodium phosphate or muriatic acid.
 The acid stain chemical reaction cannot occur on surfaces treated with these products.

-DUOMIT applying concrete stains with a vast array of colors and stain’ choices.
-It can be performed on almost any concrete surface.
-Since we work to perform the desired finish and color of the decorative concrete floor that you want.
+We are applying concrete stains with a vast array of colors and stain’ choices.
+This is absolutely amazing in that it boost almost any concrete surface.
+Also, we work to get the expected finish and color of the decorative concrete floor that you want.

-Finally, with stains, you have the ability to add custom graphics, subtle hints of color, bolder design accents.
-Stains can be applied to both existing or new concrete floors and work equally well with concrete overlays.
-What’s more, because concrete stains penetrate deeply into the concrete surface, they produce permanent fade-resistant color.
+Finally, you can add custom graphics with stains, subtle hints of color, and bolder design accents.
+Stains are applied to both existing or new concrete floors and work equally well with concrete overlays.
+Besides, because concrete stains penetrate deeply into the concrete surface, they produce permanent fade-resistant color.
 Unlike with a coating or paint, the color will not peel away or flake off.
 See our photo gallery.

 Stained Concrete Floor cost is comparable to other flooring types such as carpet or tile.
 But the misconception is that Stained Concrete is cheap.
 A simple stain and sealer application can be less than $3 per square foot.
-And for larger commercial jobs, expect to add a little more if prep work is required (grinding/smoothing).
+And for larger commercial jobs, expect to add a little more if prep work is concrete grinding required.
 Surface Prep work includes cracks repair, edge grinding, fixing blemishes.
 Every little extra requires additional knowledge, skill, materials, time, and expense.